For urgent consular assistance call

 Get urgent medical help if you think you have food poisoning, or if you have a fever or diarrhoea.

-If you plan to take medication, check if it's legal in Myanmar.
-Take enough legal medication for your trip.
+If you plan to bring medication, check if it's legal in Myanmar.
+Take enough legal medicine for your trip.

 Get advice from a Myanmar embassy or consulate on quantity restrictions that may apply.